Hoekz/learnit/README.md

 You can pass in the flag `--reload-on-step` to ensure the command will be stopped if it is currently running and the started again.
-Additionally, the user may at any time restart all commands by simpley killing the `output` session and restarting it.
+Additionally, the user may at any time restart all commands by simpley killing the `learnit output` session and restarting it.